Rabigh: History

 The historical importance of the city is driven by the fact that it was a stopover for Hajj and Umrah pilgrims coming from Egypt and the Levant, as defined by the Islamic prophet Muhammad.
 The city was also located along pre-Islamic caravan routes between Yemen and the Levant.
 As a coastal town, fishing was the main source of income for the people of Rabigh, until the discovery of oil.

 Rabigh is known to have existed before the advent of Islam.
 Even up to the 17th century, the area in and around the city was known by its old name, al-Juhfah, also spelt al-Johfah.
 During the time of Muhammad, Rabigh was a frequent site of raids by Muslims on the Meccan caravans that passed through the region.
 It has been recorded Sahih Bukhari that Muhammad defined Al-Juhfah as the miqat for pilgrims arriving for Hajj and Umrah from Egypt and the Levant.

 Ubaydah's expedition

 According to Islamic historical sources, in April 623 CE, Muhammad sent Ubaydah ibn al-Harith with a party of sixty armed Muhajirun to the baṭn (بَطْن) of Rabigh.
 They expected to intercept a Qurayshi caravan that was returning from Ash-Shaam, under the protection of Abu Sufyan ibn Harb and 200 armed riders.
-The Muslim party travelled as far as the wells at Thanyat al-Murra, where Ubaydah ibn al-Harith shot an arrow at the Quraysh.
+The Muslim party travelled as far as the wells at Thanyat al-Murra, where Sa'ad ibn Abi Waqqas shot an arrow at the Quraysh.
 This is known as the first arrow of Islam.
 Despite this surprise attack, "they did not unsheath a sword or approach one another," and the Muslims returned empty-handed; however, two Meccan traders left their caravan, became Muslim, and went with the expedition back to Medina.